Er zijn enkele belangrijke uitzonderingen bij het meervoud zelfstandig naamwoord.

 2. Short vowels are sometimes pronounced as long vowels: gat → gaten.

-3. Some words form a plural with -eren: ei → eieren.
+3. Some words take a plural ending in -eren: ei → eieren.

 Enkelvoud (Singular)Meervoud (Plural)Uitzondering (Exception)